jkim971201/SkyPlace/README.md

 ```

 # Acknowledgement
-Many thanks to [DREAMPlace](https://github.com/limbo018/DREAMPlace) which has inspired this project.
+Many thanks to [DREAMPlace](https://github.com/limbo018/DREAMPlace) which greatly inspired this project.